Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 N adjustment = 10 lb N/1000 lb x stubble remaining (lb/acre)

-4. Soil sampling timing: MSU guidelines assume soil sampling is done in the spring.
+2. Soil sampling time: MSU guidelines assume soil sampling is done in the spring.
 Fall samples may not give an accurate representation of what will be available at spring seeding.
-Decomposition of SOM in the winter releases plant-available N in a process called mineralization, increasing soil N from fall to spring.
-Nitrate has been found to increase from August to April on average by about 25 lb N/acre following broadleaf crops to about 15 lb N/ac following small grains.
+Decomposition of SOM and crop residue from fall to spring can increase soil nitrate-N on average by about 25 lb N/acre following broadleaf crops and 15 lb N/acre following fallow and small grains.
+Subtract these amounts from fertilizer N need IF you sample in fall (Calculation Box 3).
+Nitrogen release from some crops such as broccoli and cauliflower can be much higher, but also variable.
 Conversely, soil N can be lost over winter to leaching or denitrification (N-gas loss).
+Unknown amounts of overwinter N gains and losses are why spring sampling is preferred.

-5. Sampling depth: Most nitrate-N uptake occurs in the top 2 feet of soil.
-A general guideline to account for any available nitrate-N below 2 feet is to assume 50% of nitrate-N at depths 2-4 feet will be taken up.
+3. Sampling depth: Most nitrate-N uptake occurs in the top 2 feet of soil.
+To account for any available nitrate-N below 2 feet, assume 50% of nitrate-N at depths from 2-4 feet will be taken up.

-Calculation Box 3.
-Example fertilizer N calculation for winter wheat
+CALCULATION BOX 3.
+Example fertilizer N rate calculation

 Step